Criteria for Admission

 Letters of Recommendation (eLOR)

-NOTE: At least one eLOR must be from a veterinarian.
-The remaining eLORS may be written by veterinarians, professors, researchers or others that can attest to your knowledge of veterinary medicine and/or academic abilities.
+Applicants must submit at least three eLORs as part of their VMCAS application (refer to VMCAS instructions for more information).
+VMCAS will accept more than three evaluations; however, we will only consider three.
+At least one eLOR must be from a veterinarian.
+The remaining eLORS may be written by veterinarians, professors, researchers, or others who can attest to the applicant's knowledge of veterinary medicine and/or academic abilities.

 Multiple Mini Interview (MMI)

 Interviews will be conducted using the Multiple Mini Interview (MMI) technique.
 The MMI is a series of short, structured interviews used to assess personal traits/qualities.
 Each mini interview provides a candidate with a few minutes to read a question/scenario and mentally prepare before entering the interview room.
 Upon entering, the candidate has several minutes of dialogue with one interviewer/assessor/rater (or, in some cases, a third party as the interviewer/assessor observes).
 At the conclusion of the interview, the interviewer/assessor has a few minutes to evaluate while the candidate moves to the next scenario.
 This pattern is repeated through a circuit of 10 stations.